 The clay meditation workshop

-We choose the type of clay we’d like to work with that day (I offered two different types of stoneware: one with grog and one without).
-While slowly rotating the ball of clay in our hands, I walk them through the initial steps of opening a pinch pot.
-Next, we have a quiet period while each person delves into their own creative practice, focusing on the tactile experience or trying to focus on nothing at all.
+We select the type of clay to work with that day (I presented two options: stoneware with grog and smooth clay without grog).
+As we gently rotate the clay in our hands, I guide them through the initial steps of forming a pinch pot.

-This is a slow, introspective process.
-If you close your eyes and connect your movements to your breathing, you can convert the making into a deep meditative exploration.
+The meditation unfolds as a deliberate and reflective procedure.
+By closing your eyes and connecting your movements to your breathing, you can convert the making into a deep meditative exploration.

-As always, I’d love to hear your thoughts and input.
-Thanks for reading!
+As always, I’m keen to hear your insights and contributions.
+Thanks for reading.